Published: | Last Updated: September 21, 2023

 If you plan to mail a payment, consider the electronic payment options first.
 It’s free to pay from a bank account (Direct Pay) or Electronic Federal Tax Payment System (EFTPS).
 If you pay by check, money order or cashier’s check, make sure it is payable to the U.S. Treasury.

-If you can’t pay the full amount by that date, you need to figure out what payment options might work for your situation, and contact the IRS to set up a payment plan or discuss other ways to address your balance.
+If you can’t pay the full amount by that date, you need to figure out what payment options might work for your situation, or contact the IRS at 800-829-8374 to set up a payment plan or discuss other ways to address your balance.

 Being proactive in addressing the tax debt may prevent additional penalty and interest charges and eliminate the need for the IRS to take action to collect the balance.
 For specifics, see I got a notice from the IRS.